oracle/bpftune/README.md

   event handler and its event_handler() callback function is run.
 - init, fini and event_handler functions are loaded from the tuner .so object.
+- BPF components should include bpftune.bpf.h; it contains the common map definitions (ringbuf, etc) and shared variables such as learning rate and tuner ids that each tuner needs.

 # Supported tuners